SLASSCOM/slasscom-bootcamp-curriculum/mobile-application-development/01-intro-to-mobile-application-development.md

 ### Lecture content

-- Differenciation between native mobile apps vs hybrid/cross-platform
+- Differentiation between native mobile apps vs hybrid/cross-platform
 - Advantages and disadvantages of each platform

 ### Lab and tutorials